Health risk. Are you prepared?

 People with hearing disabilities

-• Facilitate lip reading, avoid misunderstandings and facilitate rescue:
+• Facilitate lip reading, avoid misunderstandings, and facilitate rescue.

-• Write in block letters names and words that you cannot communicate
+• Write names and words that you cannot communicate in block letters.

-• Keep a distance of less than one and a half meters
+• Keep a distance of less than one and a half meters.

 • People with hearing aids also have difficulty fully understanding speech, so follow the same precautions.